de6f/Evolutionary-Keygenning/README.md

 # Evolutionary Keygenning
-A toy example for smart input generation (in this case keygening) using genetic algorithm
+A toy example for smart input generation (in this case keygenning) using genetic algorithm

 # Main idea
 This software is based on [1,2] and BlackHat presentations which proposes a model for evolutionary fuzzing.